Beginner’s Guide to Using Handlebars.js

 Basic Template

-Let’s add our data: name, age, and where the person come from.
+Let’s add our data: a name, age, and where the person comes from.

 var dataSource = {